Lightstreamer/Lightstreamer-kafka-connector/README.md

 2. Extract the zip file into the desired location.
 For example, you can copy the connector contents into a new directory named `CONFLUENT_HOME/share/kafka/plugins`.

-3. Edit the worker configuration properties, ensuring you specify the previous path to the `plugin.path` properties, for example:
+3. Edit the worker configuration properties, ensuring you include the previous path in the `plugin.path` properties, for example:

    ```
    plugins.path=/usr/local/share/kafka/plugins